AlphaAnas/12-Typescript-Projects-of-PIAIC-course/04_TO_DO_App/README.md

 ## Application Walkthrough

-This ATM System application simulates basic ATM functionalities such as checking account balance, depositing money, withdrawing money, and exiting the system.
+A TODO app which consists of user validation, item addition/ deletion, and saving user's data features.

 ### Features

-1. **Check Balance**: View the current balance in your account.
+1. **Saving users's data**: if the user uses the app first time the todo app saves their data in persons.json file.
-2. **Deposit Money**: Add a specified amount of money to your account.
+2. **Add items**: After adding name and unique password users can add their todo items.
-3. **Withdraw Money**: Withdraw a specified amount of money from your account.
+3. **Delete items**: Users also have option to delete the item if they change their mind.
-4. **Exit**: Exit the ATM system.
+4. **Exit**: Finally after adding the items if they write *stop* the app will log them out and display their items added.

-For testing purposes there are two users
+For testing purposes (let's say) there are two users

 #### user1 :

-      *name : anas*
+      *name : anas
-      *account No.: : 0901*
+      *items: ["apple", "mango", "banana"]*
       *pin :  qwe123*
       ,

 #### user2 :

       *name : abdullah*
-      *account No.: : 0900*
+      *items: []*
       *pin :  abc123*

 ## Run the Application on CLI:

 ```
-npm i @alpha_anas/atm-system
+npm i @alpha_anas/atm-system (yeh abhi likhna hei)
 npx @alpha_anas/atm-system
 ```